All Episodes

 jordan holmes

-What fucking year is it?
+What fucking year is this?

 dan friesen

-And I mean, if I were a conspiracy theorist who was just sort of competing with Alex, I would suggest maybe that, ah, but look, the globalists are really just creating the idea that there's a bunch of psychos around in order for them to get a police state in that you would accept.
+And I mean, if I were a conspiracy theorist who was like just sort of competing with Alex, I would suggest maybe that, ah, but look, the globalists are really just creating the idea that there's a bunch of psychos around in order for them to get a police state in that you would accept.

 Yep.

-It's all nonsense.
+I mean, it's all nonsense.

 It's arbitrary.